 - In the introduction to the book, the author explains her inspiration behind her recipes.
 It tells the story of Pipi.
 Read the description of Pipi cafe and talk about the language the author has used to describe it.
 What did the descriptive language used invoke in your imagination when the author referred to 'if Pipi were a dog... or 'if Pipi were a mythical beast'?
 Discuss how language features help us build a picture in our mind. - As we move through the book we read the steps of how to get started in the kitchen.
 Discuss the steps are these important?
 Why do you think this is?
 Would you see step by step information like this in other cookbooks?
-Pull out some words like 'assemble' and follow these steps and discuss how this relates directly to the language of instructional writing.
-Can you think of any words that you might find alongside these? - Look through the book and take a look at a variety of different recipes.
+Pull out some words like 'assemble' and phrases such as 'follow these steps' and discuss how this relates directly to the language of instructional writing.
+Can you think of any words that you might find alongside these?
+What verbs or command words can you see?
+Do the adverbs and adverbials indicate how, when and where?
+Ask the students if the text is written in past or present tense? - Look through the book and take a look at a variety of different recipes.
 Students will draw on different memories and experiences of cooking in their own lives.
 Who has boiled an egg before?
 Have you made cupcakes?
 Do you think the diagram on page 57 about how to melt chocolate is helpful?
 What features of a diagram can you see here? - Talk about the genre of instructional writing and how it tells the reader how to do something.
 What examples can you think of using recipes or step by step instructions?
 Use the Breakfast Popsicle Recipe on page 14 as an example of the structure of a recipe. - Discuss the purpose, materials and equipment and sequenced steps in chronological order. - To follow up students could create their own recipe or step by step instructions for a food that they might eat in summer, eg, Hokey Pokey ice cream, marmite toast or pavlova.
+Talk about the structure seen in the recipes in the book.